balanced-dev/yuzu-docs/docs/delivery/umbraco/grid.md

 - `CreateVM` : hydrates the viewmodel from the model using Automapper.
 Also used to generate the Umbraco back office preview.
 - `Apply` : Used by the grid builder in production to get the data from the grid and run the CreateVM above

 There are many situations where the direct nature of generic class is not suitable.
 To add bespoke logic it is possible to either inherit this class and override its methods or implement your own class that implements the IGridItem interface.
-When doing so, it's important to follow the pattern above where Apply calls the CreateVm method, previews in the backoffice will then reflect the production site.
+When doing so, it's important to follow the pattern above where Apply calls the CreateVm method, previews in the back-office will then reflect the production site.

 here's an example taken from our One School demo site